Reading Time: 7 minutes

 Read More: Rooted in Loss: The Bridal Tree of Salatiga

-M. Semito, known as Rusdi, a Kudus regency native born in 1874, became a man of stature in the clove cigarette world.
+M. Semito, known as Rusdi, was born in Kudus regency in 1874.
+In time, he became a man of stature in the clove cigarette world.
 Others called him the King of Kretek.
 His Cap Bal Tiga cigarette enterprise enjoyed great success.
 By 1938, he employed thousands of workers who made millions of cigarettes each day.
 In a subversion of the Dutch colonisation of Indonesia, Semito employed a Dutchman as his bookkeeper.

 However, Semito’s death in 1953 did not herald a seamless shift to the next generation of tobacco impresario.
 Instead, family squabbles derailed Cap Bal Tiga, as did the rise of new brands like Oei Wie Gwan’s Djarum.
 And like all things in the great history of trade, time moved on.
 Former figureheads were consigned to the pages of history.